- How often will the Uniform CPA Exam be given?

 No, you may take each exam section individually, and in any order, during each testing window.
 However, you may not retake a failed exam section within the same testing window.

-Additional information related to the Uniform CPA Exam is contained in the Candidate Bulletin - Information for Applicants and the CPA Exam Alert, both accessible online at the Uniform CPA Exam website located at www.aicpa.org/BecomeACPA/CPAExam/Pages/CPAExam.aspx or at the National Association of State Boards of Accountancy (NASBA) website at www.nasba.org.
+Additional information related to the Uniform CPA Exam is contained in The Candidate Bulletin – Roadmap to CPA Success located on the National Association of State Boards of Accountancy (NASBA) website https://nasba.org/exams/uniform-cpa-examination/.

-NASBA highly recommends that candidates take the exam tutorial and sample tests available at www.aicpa.org/BecomeACPA/CPAExam/Pages/CPAExam.aspx as there are features unique to each exam that may not be similar to your regular operating system.
+NASBA highly recommends that candidates take the exam tutorial and sample tests available at https://www.aicpa.org/BecomeACPA/CPAExam as there are features unique to each exam that may not be familiar to you.

 Prometric Testing Centers administer the Uniform CPA Exam at more than 300 testing centers in the United States.
 Candidates may take the exam at any one of the authorized Prometric Testing Centers that offer the CPA Exam.
 California candidates are not required to take the CPA Exam at a Prometric site located in California.

-The CBA does not participate in the NASBA/AICPA iExam process, which allows candidates to test in specified international Prometric testing centers.
-Information regarding iExam is available on NASBA's website at www.nasba.org.
+The CBA participates in the NASBA/AICPA iExam process, which allows candidates to test in specified international Prometric testing centers.
+Information regarding iExam is available on NASBA’s website at www.nasba.org.

 (Applicants seeking to qualify to sit for the CPA Exam as a California Candidate for the first time.)